browserengineering/book/book/animations.md

 justify a GPU texture.
 This will be true for solid colors, but probably not for complex shapes or text.

-*Hit testing*: Right now, when handling clicks, we convert each layout object's bounds to absolute coordinates (via `absolute_bounds_for_obj`) to compare to the click location.
+13-9 *Hit testing*.
+Right now, when handling clicks, we convert each layout object's bounds to absolute coordinates (via `absolute_bounds_for_obj`) to compare to the click location.
 But we could instead convert the click location to local coordinates as we